-But it can also be a cause of acne when trapped sweat clogs pores (thanks—hat, mask, and sports bra).
-When you don’t have time to shower or deep clean, these DIY face wipes are perfect for a post-exercise wipe down for your face and chest.
-Sweat is an important mechanism that your body has for removing toxins, so if you don’t break a sweat, these toxins can just sit there and do a double whammy on your skin.
+Working up a sweat is good for many things, including purging toxins from your pores to get your skin glowing.
+But it can also be a cause of acne when trapped sweat clogs pores—thanks to your hat, mask, and sports bra.
+When you don’t have time to shower or deep clean, these rose-infused witch hazel DIY face wipes are perfect for keeping oily skin in check with a post-exercise wipe down for your face and chest.

 - Witch hazel (look for one without alcohol, like Thayers)

-- Dried roses for infusing
+- Dried rose petals for infusing

 - Aloe vera gel